cmccormack/FreeCodeCamp/README.md

 * User Story: I can press a button to tweet out a quote.

+## Show the Local Weather

+**Objective:** Build a CodePen.io app that is functionally similar to [this](http://codepen.io/FreeCodeCamp/full/bELRjV).

+Fulfill the below user stories.
+* User Story: I can see the weather in my current location.
+* User Story: I can see a different icon or background image (e.g. snowy mountain, hot desert) depending on the weather.
+* User Story: I can push a button to toggle between Fahrenheit and Celsius.

+It is recommended to use the [Open Weather API](https://openweathermap.org/current#geo).
+This will require creating a free API key.
+Normally you want to avoid exposing API keys on CodePen, but it is difficult to find keyless API for weather.

 ## Build a Wikipedia Viewer

 **Objective:** Build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/wGqEga/).